-This course is part of the Assembly program and is co-taught by Professor Jonathan Zittrain, co-founder of the Berkman Klein Center, and Joi Ito, Director of the MIT Media Lab.
+The Ethics & Governance of AI course was part of the 2018 Assembly program and was co-taught by Professor Jonathan Zittrain, co-founder of the Berkman Klein Center, and Joi Ito, Director of the MIT Media Lab.

-This course pursues a cross-disciplinary investigation of the implications of emerging technologies, with an emphasis on the development and deployment of Artificial Intelligence.
-We will cover a variety of issues, including the complex interaction between governance organizations and sovereign states, the proliferation of algorithmic decision making, autonomous systems, machine learning and explanation, the search for balance between regulation and innovation, and the effects of AI on the dissemination of information, along with questions related to individual rights, discrimination, and architectures of control.
-The course will entail an intense array of learning and teaching methods.
-Students will be expected to participate in a variety of activities.
-The class may include Media Lab and Berkman Klein Center fellows and affiliates.
+This course pursued a cross-disciplinary investigation of the implications of emerging technologies, with an emphasis on the development and deployment of Artificial Intelligence.
+It covered a variety of issues, including the complex interaction between governance organizations and sovereign states, the proliferation of algorithmic decision making, autonomous systems, machine learning and explanation, the search for balance between regulation and innovation, and the effects of AI on the dissemination of information, along with questions related to individual rights, discrimination, and architectures of control.
+The course involved a variety of learning and teaching methods.
+The class included Media Lab and Berkman Klein Center fellows and affiliates.

 Download a PDF version of the 2018 full class syllabus (including readings) here.